aws-samples/service-price-lists-collector/README.md

 1. Concatenate all the truncated price lists in a single CSV document.

 ## License
-This project is licensed under the Apache-2.0 License.
+This project is licensed under the MIT-0 license.
+See [License document](LICENSE).